kAI-swa/DialectCLIP/README.md

 ![CLIP+EU_git](https://github.com/kAI-swa/DialectCLIP/assets/146005327/fafbee42-b567-4518-ac71-8e4bb1a75357)

 ### Grouping Layer
 __The sparsity of speech features may affect the alignment between modalities and introduce a large amount of computational consumption.
-To mitigate this problem, we introduce a novel adapter module called Grouping Layer inspired by GroupViT__
+To mitigate this problem, we introduce a novel adapter module called Grouping Layer__

 ![GL+CG_git](https://github.com/kAI-swa/DialectCLIP/assets/146005327/c438d0a8-6848-463f-8949-3ece8cb2bf39)